bennycheung/PyFireSQL/docs/parser.md

 - infix match `%pattern%`

 ### JSON Data
+PyFireSQL provides JSON data supports, in particular, for the `INSERT` and `UPDATE` statements that must take complex data types.
-When the field value needs to take the complex data types, such as array or map (aka. dictionary), these complex data types must be encoded within a JSON enclosure.
+When the field value needs to take the complex data types, such as array or map (aka.
+Python dict), these complex data types must be encoded within a JSON enclosure.
+The JSON enclosure can interpret any valid JSON object;
+subsequently translates into the corresponding Firestore supported data types.

 For example,